ChapelR/howler-for-harlowe/readme.md

 #### Examples.

-Assume the following TwineScript for all the below examples:
+Assume the following code for all the below examples:

 ```
 :: audioInit [startup]